Dave Matthews Band: The 2010s

 Dave Matthews Band's 42-show 2014 summer tour kicked off in The Woodlands, Texas.
 The band announced in November 2014 that they would be playing their first show ever in Mexico in 2015.
 On January 13, 2015, the band announced that they would be going on a summer tour and performing two full sets each evening.
 The North American tour started in Austin, Texas, on May 13 and concluded in Phoenix, Arizona, on September 13.
 The band also announced an extensive European tour for the fall of 2015.
 The tour would commence with the band's first-ever show in Abu Dhabi on October 8.
 After this show, the tour included stops in Portugal, Spain, Switzerland, Italy (four shows), Germany (four shows), Denmark, Netherlands, Belgium, France, and the United Kingdom (three shows) wrapping up in Ireland on November 13.
 The tour also included a stop in Poland, marking the first time the band had played there.

 In 2016, Dave Matthews Band reached its 25th anniversary and announced an anniversary tour.
 The 2016 tour ran from May 11 to September 4 with 45 shows in the U.S. and one show in Canada.

 On September 24, 2017, Dave Matthews Band organized and hosted "A Concert for Charlottesville: An Evening of Music and Unity", a free concert to raise funds for the victims killed and injured in a right-wing terrorist attack at the Unite the Right rally in August 2017.
 Other artists who performed included Cage the Elephant, Coldplay, The Roots, Brittany Howard, Pharrell Williams, Chris Stapleton, Ariana Grande, Justin Timberlake, and Stevie Wonder.

 On January 16, 2018, Dave Matthews Band announced a summer 2018 tour along with their ninth studio LP.
 The title of the album was announced, Come Tomorrow, as well as the release date of June 8, 2018.
 Come Tomorrow debuted at No. 1 on the US Billboard 200 with 292,000 album-equivalent units, making it the biggest sales week for a rock album in over four years and the biggest sales week for an album in 2018.
 It was their best-selling album since Big Whiskey and The GrooGrux King, with 4.3 million sold.
 It is also their seventh consecutive album to achieve the No. 1 spot on the Billboard 200, breaking their own previous record.

-In February 2018, Boyd Tinsley announced on Twitter that he was taking a break from the band.
-On May 18, 2018, the band announced that Tinsley had been fired, the same day the public was made aware of a lawsuit filed by former Crystal Garden band member James Frost-Winn alleging sexual misconduct by Tinsley.
-That same day, the band began their summer tour in The Woodlands, Texas, with new keyboardist Buddy Strong taking a permanent place in the band.